stphnrosa/OffCapstoneFrontend/README.md

 ## Cortexi- Final Capstone Project
-Create a full-stack MERN web application using MongoDB, Express, React, and Node.js.Cortexi is a cognitive tracker that monitors, enhances and maintains brain health.
+Create a full-stack MERN web application using MongoDB, Express, React, and Node.js.
+Cortexi is a cognitive tracker that monitors, enhances and maintains brain health.

 ## Features
 Cortexi currently includes: